September 16, 2009

 Once he is square, make him stand there to learn what you are asking of him.
 If he moves, say “whoa” and go through hand setting him up again.

-How can your stallion or foal can earn you money?
-Find out more about the AQHA Incentive Fund to learn how showing Incentive Fund-nominated horses can pay off.
+How can your stallion or foal earn you money?
+Check out the AQHA Incentive Fund to learn how showing nominated horses can pay off for owners!

 When your horse has learned to stand correctly, it is time to start working him from the halter and teach him to move his feet with it.